-Split Bearings or Flat Surfaces
+i) Split Bearings or Flat Surfaces

-1. Apply masking or painters tape to metal edges and ends where adhesive will not be required.
-Apply the adhesive to the prepared surface of the metal and bearing 0.D. spreading evenly with a spatula or a small notched trowel.
-See Figures 5 and 6.
+a.
+Apply the adhesive to the prepared surface of the metal and spread evenly with a spatula or a small notched trowel.
+See Figures 39 and 40.

-Figure 5: Adhesive applied to split metal housing.
+Figure 39: Adhesive being applied to split metal housing

-Figure 6: TG-75 applied to OD of split SXL bearing.
+Figure 40: TG-75 being applied to OD of split SXL bearing